 The relationship between the human body and the architectural form gives an insight into the design world.
 The architect’s design principles and beliefs are evident in their sketches.
-Hence, human sketches drawn by architects work as their design signatures.
+Hence, human drawings drawn by architects work as their design signatures.
 The human body can be considered a measurement of architecture.
-Started with research by Vitruvius, many architects have contributed to explore the association in greater detail.
+Starting with research by Vitruvius, many architects have contributed to exploring the association in greater detail.

 The 10 architect’s human figures drawings analyzed below show the association between God’s creation and the architecture created by the creation.

 Leonardo Da Vinci drew ‘The Vitruvius Man’ around 1487, based on De Architectura, an architectural treatise by the renowned Roman architect and engineer Marcus Vitruvius Pollio.
 It is also known as the ‘Canon of Proportions’ and ‘Proportions of a man’.

 The pen and ink human figures drawings show two male figures overlapped each other in different positions and inscribed in a square and a circle.
 Always been interested in anatomical studies, Leonardo Da Vinci represented the structural stability of a human body and related the same with architecture in this creation.
 He exhibited that a man with his feet securely on the ground and arms extended out can be accommodated within a square and in a spread-eagle position can be inscribed in a circle.
 He also explored the relationship of the human body with nature.
 Therefore, this demonstration proves his quote -“Realize that everything connects to everything else.”